ValentinOVD/Open-Word-Database/README.md

   Example (where computer is the word to translate) :
   - ./translation.sh fr computer
   - The result is ordinateur (the french word of computer).

-You can also contact the bot for add a english word.
-- On Freenode : /msg valbot .addowd replacewithyourword